 Have your say

-The detail design and planting of the sites will be completed once we have received and considered residents comments.
+The detailed design and planting of the sites will be completed once we have considered residents comments.